-Sewri fort or (शिवड़ी किल्ला in Marathi) was built by the British in 1680 to be served as a watch tower against the Portuguese who had held the land across Mithi River (called Salsette Island).
+Sewri Fort or (शिवड़ी किल्ला in Marathi) was built by the British in 1680 to be served as a watch tower and first line of defense against the Portuguese who had held the land across Mithi River (called Salsette Island).
+They must have learnt from the earlier invasions.
 The fort is atop a quarried hill overlooking the Mumbai harbour and the Sewri mudflats.

 The lone tree in totally deserted fort.